Doctor, aide arrested for giving forged COVID-19 test reports to people in Delhi | Law-Order

 Doctor, aide arrested for giving forged COVID-19 test reports to people in Delhi

-A 34-year-old doctor and his associate were arrested for allegedly providing forged COVID-19 test reports to people in the national capital, police said on Friday.
-The accused have been identified as Kush Bihari Parashar, a resident of Malviya Nagar, and his associate Amit Singh, they said.
+A 34-year-old doctor and his associates were arrested for allegedly providing forged COVID-19 test reports to people in the national capital, police said on Friday.
+The accused have been identified as Kush Bihari Parashar, a resident of Malviya Nagar, and his associates Amit Singh and Sonu, they said.

 "Parashar used to recommend patients for COVID-19 tests and collect the sample.
-With the help of co-accused Singh, he used to make forged test report of the renowned diagnostic center or of the labs as desired by the patients," Deputy Commissioner of Police (south) Atul Kumar Thakur said.
-As the reports were prepared in PDF format on a computer and the same were sent to patients on WhatsApp, it was difficult to differentiate between the forged and the genuine report, the DCP said.
-Parashar admitted that he had given forged COVID-19 test reports to more than 75 patients using names of diagnostic centers such as CRL Diagnostics Lab, Modern Diagnostics and Research Centre, Dr P Bhasin Pathlabs (P) Ltd, and Prognosis Laboratories.
-Parashar said that he had been doing this forgery for the past two-and-a-half months and used to charge Rs 2,400 per test.
+With the help of co-accused Singh, he used to make forged test report of the renowned diagnostic centre or of the labs as desired by the patients," Deputy Commissioner of Police (south) Atul Kumar Thakur said.
+As the reports were prepared in PDF format on a computer and same were sent to patients on WhatsApp, it was difficult to differentiate between the forged and the genuine report, the DCP said.
+Parashar admitted that he had given forged COVID-19 test reports to more than 75 patients using names of diagnostic centres such as CRL Diagnostics Lab, Modern Diagnostics and Research Centre, Dr P Bhasin Pathlabs (P) Ltd and Prognosis Laboratories.
+Parashar said he had been doing this forgery for the past two-and-a-half months and used to charge Rs 2,400 per test.
 There was no specific criterion for deciding negative or positive.
 Just as per the symptoms of the patient, the reports were prepared.
-The sample taken was destroyed, police said.
-Further investigation is in progress and efforts are being made to trace the other persons involved in the nexus, police added.
+Sample taken were destroyed, police said.
+Further investigation is in progress and efforts are being made to trace the other persons involved in the nexus, police added..

 - READ MORE ON: